simonschoe/simon/content/notes/2023-04-22-econometrics-glossary/index.md

 **Stable Unit Treatment Value Assumption (SUTVA):** There are no spill-overs (i.e., interference) between units that may affect a unit's treatment effect value.

 **Conditional Independence (Unconfoundedness):** Treatment assignment is independent of potential outcomes when conditioned on all observable confounders.
-There is no other unobservable confounder that affects the relationship between treatment and outcome. (*Note: This assumption rarely holds in observational data as it would assume that units make decisions (i.e., treatments) that are entirely independent of potential outcomes which would imply complete irrationality.*)
+There is no other unobservable confounder that affects the relationship between treatment and outcome.
+Confounding is the main reason that decriptive estimates do not equal causal estimates. (*Note: This assumption rarely holds in observational data as it would assume that units make decisions (i.e., treatments) that are entirely independent of potential outcomes which would imply complete irrationality.*)

 **Common Support:** Units in the treatment and control group share the same covariate space in all relevant dimensions to effectively control for observable confounders.
 Otherwise, when covariate distributions are non-overlapping, specific covariate values may give away treatment and control units cannot serve as plausible counterfactuals.